boolean-uk/html-spotify-challenge/README.md

 * &#9745; CSS avoids repetition.
 * &#9745; CSS class names are descriptive.
 * &#9745; HTML is semantic and well structured.
+* &#9745; You **must** use CSS grid for the layout.
+You can use flex in combination with grid, but grid is a hard requirement.

 ### Extension Criteria
 * &#9745; The left menu collapses as shown in `spotify-xs.png`.